 It is also alive and thriving, despite the predictions, which is not exactly new, either.

-And it will continue to grow rapidly, surely dominating most aspects of our lives, much like postal addresses once did.
+Email is dominating most aspects of our lives, much like postal addresses once did.

 So, seeing the phrase “Just send me an email” is now being more relevant than ever, how can eCommerce email marketing affect sales?

 This narrative is, of course, told from the customer’s point of view and can give marketers valuable insight.
-This insight can go as far as the customer’s behaviour and the value of the product itself.
+This insight can go as far as the customer’s behavior and the value of the product itself.